-The Amsterdam Roots Festival is a festival with a long history of big names, innovating collaborations and an ever-increasing public.
-In the 35 years of the festivals’ existence it has grown in its diversity and has become one of the most intriguing and exciting music festivals in the Netherlands.
+The Amsterdam Roots Festival is a festival with a long history of great artists, innovative partnerships and a constantly increasing number of visitors.
+In 20 years, the festival has become one of the most exciting music festivals in the Netherlands.